Expat Tax In Singapore – Expat Living In Singapore

 Some of these preferential tax treatments or benefits for US expat tax in Singapore include:

-- If you are a U.S. citizen or a resident alien of the United States and you live in Singapore, your US expat tax in Singapore is based on your worldwide income and as such you must file a U.S. return for all the years that you are residing in Singapore.
-However, as a U.S. expat you may qualify to reduce your U.S. taxable income up to an amount of your foreign earnings that is adjusted annually for inflation ($99,200 for 2014).
+- If you are a U.S. citizen or a resident alien of the United States and you live in Singapore, your US expat tax in Singapore is based on your worldwide income.
+As such you must file a U.S. return for all the years that you are residing in Singapore.
+However, as a U.S. expat you may qualify to reduce your U.S. taxable income up to an amount of your foreign earnings that has an annual adjustment for inflation ($107,600 for 2020).
 In addition, you can exclude or deduct certain foreign housing amounts.
-This is known as the Foreign Earned Income Exclusion and foreign housing exclusion .
+This is known as the Foreign Earned Income Exclusion and foreign housing exclusion.

-- When it comes to your US expat tax in Singapore, most US expatriates worry about “double taxation” – paying taxes to two different countries – the U.S. and Singapore.
+- When it comes to your US expat tax in Singapore, most US expatriates worry about “double taxation”.
+Paying taxes to two different countries – the U.S. and Singapore.
 A U.S. taxpayer working overseas in Singapore may be able to reduce U.S. taxable income and “double taxation” by claiming the Foreign Tax Credit on Form 1116.
 Should any foreign income not be fully offset by the foreign earned income exclusion, housing exclusion or housing deduction, the foreign tax credit paid or accrued may be used as a deduction or credit on the U.S. tax return.
-Taxpayers can elect to either deduct the taxes as an itemized deduction on Schedule A or claim a credit against tax.
+Taxpayers can elect to either deduct the taxes as an itemized deduction.
+Or, claim a credit against tax.
 In most cases, it is to your advantage to take foreign income taxes as a tax credit.

-A common but dangerous mistake is the assumption that if there are zero taxes owed with these tax benefits that a return for US expat tax in Singapore does not need to be filed.
+A common but dangerous mistake is the assumption that if there are zero taxes when claiming these tax benefits that there is not US expat tax filing requirement.
 That is not true.
 If you are working overseas, it is likely that you meet the filing requirements to file a tax return and must do so.
-It is important to note that the preferential tax treatments, such as the foreign earned income exclusion and foreign tax credit are not applicable to the outcome of your tax liability until they are claimed on a filed tax return.
+It is important to note that the preferential tax treatments, such as the foreign earned income exclusion and foreign tax credit are not applicable to the outcome of your tax liability until a claim is made on a filed tax return.

-When faced with US expat tax in Singapore there are many tax items to consider, but the above are by far the most common preferential tax benefits.
-With top-notch experienced and knowledgeable expat tax preparation from Tax Samaritan, you can be assured that you are paying the minimal amount of U.S. taxes that you are legally obligated for.
+When faced with US expat tax in Singapore there are many tax items to consider.
+But the above are by far the most common preferential tax benefits.
+With top-notch experience and knowledgeable expat tax preparation from Tax Samaritan, you can be assured that you are paying the minimal amount of U.S. taxes that you are legally obligated for.

 Singapore Foreign Bank Account Reporting – The FBAR (FinCen Form 114)